 A quick guide to effective crop monitoring is provided in this short video from the UK’s AHDB:

-Use of biopesticides step 2: Storage
+Use of biocontrol and biopesticide products – Step 2: Storage

 The following video highlights some of these issues for the biocontrol agent Metarhizium: